gfxdisp/asap/readme.md

-# ASAP

-## Active sampling for pairwise comparisons
+# ASAP: Active sampling for pairwise comparisons

 If using the code please cite: